 In other words, after all of the subjects ate wheat, all of their intestines showed signs of damage and inflammation.
 This damage came regardless if the person was on the gluten spectrum or not.

 I first heard about this study from the leading gluten-sensitivity doctor in the world, Dr. Tom O’Bryan.
 He wrote about it in his book about autoimmunity, which I highly recommend.
-(Dr. O’Bryan also wrote the foreword to my book, Dear Gluten, It’s Not Me, It’s You.)
+(Dr. O’Bryan wrote the foreword to my book, Dear Gluten, It’s Not Me, It’s You, and we collaborated to create the Gluten-Free Made Easy course.)

 What Does This Mean?